AgonConsole8/agon-docs/docs/vdp/Context-Management-API.md

 This command will delete the context stack with the given `contextId`.

 Please note that deleting a stack from the store will not affect the current context stack, and will not affect the current context.

+As of VDP 2.12.0 you cannot delete your currently selected context stack.
+Attempting to do so will have no effect.
+This ensures that there will always be at least one context stack available.

 ### `VDU 23, 0, &C8, 2, flags`: Reset